atomone-hub/atomone-sdk/x/distribution/README.md

 ## Auto-Staking of Bond Denom Rewards

-The AtomOne SDK extends the F1 mechanism with automatic compounding of the bond denomination for delegator rewards.
-Every block, in `AllocateTokensToValidator`:
+The AtomOne SDK extends the F1 mechanism with automatic compounding of the bond denomination for both delegator rewards and validator commission.
+The two paths use different mechanisms because they have different invariance requirements with respect to F1.

+### Delegator rewards: per-block auto-stake (every allocation)

-* The bond denom portion of each validator's _delegator_ reward share is sent directly from the distribution module to the bonded pool.
+Every block, in `AllocateTokensToValidator`, the bond denom portion of each validator's _delegator_ reward share is sent directly from the distribution module to the bonded pool.
 The integer amount is added to `validator.Tokens` via `AddValidatorTokens`, **without issuing new shares**.
 The per-share exchange rate (`Tokens / DelegatorShares`) rises, so every existing delegator's stake — measured in tokens — compounds automatically.
 The decimal remainder (truncation dust) is routed to the community pool.
-* Non-bond denominations (e.g. transaction fees in tokens other than the bond denom) keep flowing through the F1 mechanism and remain withdrawable via `MsgWithdrawDelegatorReward`.
-* Validator commission (all denoms) stays claimable through the F1 path.

-Auto-staking is invisible to the F1 calculation because F1 ratios are stored per-share, not per-token (see the next section).
+This path is invisible to the F1 calculation because F1 ratios are stored per-share, not per-token (see the next section).
 A bump in `validator.Tokens` therefore does not require any per-delegator state update — auto-staking is O(validators) per block, with zero per-delegator operations.

+Non-bond denominations (e.g. transaction fees in tokens other than the bond denom) keep flowing through the F1 mechanism and remain withdrawable via `MsgWithdrawDelegatorReward`.

+### Commission: routed through the standard Delegate path

+Bond denom commission cannot use the same trick.
+To grow the operator's self-delegation specifically (rather than diluting commission across all delegators via a per-share exchange-rate bump), commission auto-stake has to issue new shares to the operator's delegation.
+New shares change `validator.DelegatorShares`, which is the one variable shares-based F1 relies on remaining stable between hooks.
+Mutating it from `BeginBlock` without firing hooks would break F1 accounting.

+The chosen design routes bond denom commission through the standard `staking.Delegate` path — the same path `MsgDelegate` uses — which fires `BeforeDelegationSharesModified` and `AfterDelegationModified` hooks normally and keeps F1 state consistent end-to-end.
+Two trigger points invoke this:

+* **`MsgWithdrawValidatorCommission`** (operator-initiated).
+When the operator submits a commission withdrawal, the bond denom portion is routed to the operator's account and immediately re-delegated through `staking.Delegate(operator, validator, amount, Unbonded, validator, true)`.
+The non-bond portion is paid out to the operator's withdraw address as before.
+* **`AfterEpochEnd` hook** (protocol-driven), gated on the `commission_auto_stake_epoch_identifier` distribution param.
+When the configured epoch fires (default: "week"), the handler iterates the bonded validator set via `GetBondedValidatorsByPower` and invokes the same commission auto-stake helper for each validator with positive bond denom in `accumulatedCommission`.
+Operators can still withdraw more often if they prefer — the epoch trigger is a floor on the compounding cadence, not a ceiling.

+In both triggers the integer bond denom amount goes through the distribution module -> operator account -> bonded pool flow that `staking.Delegate` already implements; the truncation dust is swept to the community pool.
+Non-bond commission is never touched by the auto-stake path — it stays in `accumulatedCommission` for the operator to claim manually whenever they want.

+Validators outside the bonded set (jailed, unbonding, unbonded) are not returned by `GetBondedValidatorsByPower` and are therefore skipped by the epoch trigger.
+They no longer accrue new commission either (`AllocateTokens` only iterates `bondedVotes`), so any commission they earned during their bonded period sits in `accumulatedCommission` until the validator is removed; the existing `AfterValidatorRemoved` hook handles the residual via the standard force-payout.
+The bond denom "escape route" through validator dismissal is bounded by one epoch's worth of commission per validator lifetime and does not provide a material incentive to dismiss a validator in order to liquidate.

+Cost model: the per-block auto-stake of delegator rewards is O(validators) with no extra storage.
+The epoch-driven commission auto-stake is one `staking.Delegate` per bonded validator with positive bond denom commission, executed in the epoch-boundary block; each call fires the standard hook flow that already runs on every user-initiated delegation.

 ## Shares-Based F1 vs Tokens-Based F1